infocusp/scaLR/README.md

 - **pipeline.py**:
 Main script to run the entire pipeline.
-    - `exp_dir`: root directory for storage of all phases of the pipeline.
+    - `exp_dir`: root experiment directory for storage of all phases of the pipeline.
 Specified from the config.
         - `config.yml`: copy of config file to reproduce the experiment

 - **data_ingestion.py**: